React Native vs Flutter vs Native: Cost 2026 | KUMO

 Budget 20-30% of initial build cost annually for maintenance, regardless of which approach you choose.
 If your app is critical to revenue, treat maintenance as part of the investment, not an afterthought.

-If you want help building a realistic budget that includes launch, maintenance, and growth phases, Book a 30-Min AI Scoping Call.
+If you want help building a realistic budget that includes launch, maintenance, and growth phases, Map the first build milestone.

 When Not to Build an App at All